voder-ai/eslint-plugin-traceability/docs/decisions/005-github-actions-validation-tooling.accepted.md

 ## Considered Options

-- actionlint only (for both pre-commit and CI/CD)
+- actionlint for pre-commit hooks only
-- actionlint for pre-commit hooks + Super-Linter for CI/CD
+- actionlint for both pre-commit and CI/CD
-- Super-Linter only (for both pre-commit and CI/CD)
+- Super-Linter for pre-commit hooks
 - GitHub's built-in validation only

 ## Decision Outcome

-Chosen option: "actionlint only (for both pre-commit and CI/CD)", because it provides fast, focused GitHub Actions validation without the overhead of comprehensive multi-language linting tools, while maintaining consistency across development and CI/CD environments.
+Chosen option: "actionlint for pre-commit hooks only", because it prevents broken GitHub Actions files from being pushed while maintaining fast local development workflow.
+Once files reach CI/CD, if the workflow runs successfully, the files are valid by definition.

 ### Consequences

-- Good, because actionlint provides fast validation without container overhead
+- Good, because actionlint provides fast pre-commit validation without container overhead
-- Good, because consistent validation rules across development and CI/CD environments
+- Good, because prevents broken GitHub Actions files from being pushed
 - Good, because specifically designed for GitHub Actions validation
-- Good, because simple configuration and maintenance with single tool
+- Good, because simple configuration and maintenance
 - Good, because no Docker dependencies for local development
-- Good, because excellent performance for both pre-commit hooks and CI/CD
+- Good, because excellent performance for pre-commit hooks
+- Good, because integrates seamlessly with existing Husky-based pre-commit hooks
-- Neutral, because focused scope keeps complexity minimal
+- Neutral, because CI/CD validation is unnecessary if workflows execute successfully
 - Bad, because limited to GitHub Actions validation only
-- Bad, because no security vulnerability detection capabilities
+- Bad, because no security vulnerability detection in pre-commit phase
-- Bad, because misses validation of other workflow-related file types

 ### Confirmation

 Implementation compliance will be confirmed through:

-- actionlint configured in `.pre-commit-config.yaml`
+- actionlint added to Husky pre-commit hook in `.husky/pre-commit`
 - Pre-commit hook blocks commits with GitHub Actions validation errors
 - actionlint configured to validate files in `.github/workflows/`
-- Documentation updated to explain pre-commit validation approach
+- Documentation updated to explain Husky-based pre-commit validation approach

-### Key Changes to CI/CD Workflow

-- Consolidated build, test, publish, and smoke-test into a single `CI/CD Pipeline` workflow
-- Implemented a Node.js version matrix to run workflows against multiple Node.js versions
-- Added a conditional publish step that only runs on Node.js `20.x`
-- Utilized `actions/upload-artifact` and `actions/download-artifact` for artifact management between steps
-- Removed standalone `publish` and `smoke-test` jobs in favor of the unified workflow
+### Implementation Approach

+actionlint will be integrated into existing Husky-based pre-commit hooks by:

+- Installing actionlint as a development dependency
+- Adding actionlint validation to `.husky/pre-commit` hook
+- Configuring actionlint to check `.github/workflows/*.yml` files
+- Documenting the validation process for contributors

 ## Pros and Cons of the Options